google/zetasql/docs/query-syntax.md

 ```

 A `FROM` clause can have multiple joins.
 Provided there are no comma cross joins
-in the `FROM` clause, joins do not require parenthesis, though parenthesis can
+in the `FROM` clause, joins don't require parenthesis, though parenthesis can
 help readability:

 ```sql